 The Effect of Lender Identity on a Borrowing Firm's Equity Return

-Previous research demonstrates that a firm's common stock price tends to fall when it issues new public securities.
-By contrast, commercial bank loans elicit significantly positive borrower returns.
-This paper investigates whether the lender's identity influences the market's reaction to a loan announcement.
-Although we find no significant difference between the market's response to bank and nonbank loans, we do find that lenders with a higher credit rating are associated with larger abnormal borrower returns.
-This evidence complements earlier findings that an auditor's or investment banker's perceived "quality" signals valuable information about firm value to uninformed market investors.
+Previous research has established that a firm's common stock price tends to fall when it issues new public securities.
+By contrast, commercial bank loans elicit significantly positive returns to the average borrower's stock.
+The reasons for this positive effect are not well established.
+This paper employs a large sample of loan and credit line announcements to evaluate whether the lender's identity influences the market's reaction to such an announcement.
+We find that the market does not distinguish between bank and nonbank loans.
+However, when we specify lender identity in terms of the lender's credit rating, we find that higher- rated lenders generate larger abnormal borrower equity returns.
+This evidence complements earlier authors' findings that an auditor's or investment banker's perceived "quality" signals valuable information about firm value to uninformed market investors.

 Suggested Citation: Suggested Citation